dreamycactus/j0-compiler/README.md

 Instructions & Notes
 ============
 I built this program using llvm-general v.3.3.11.1, I am not sure it works with any other version.
-To run, simply run the compiler executable like so: src myinputfile.j0.
+To run, simply run the compiler executable from the test directory like so: src myinputfile.j0.

 This will generate a myinputfile.j0.ll.